badmanwillis/Proj515-Alpha-Master/README.md

 The platform specific nodes, shown in blue, have been writted by various members of the team, and are included in this repository.

 ### Sensor transforms
 [Proj515-Alpha-RobotSetup](https://github.com/badmanwillis/Proj515-Alpha-RobotSetup).
 Includes a URDF model of the robot.

-Also requires the rplidar package to use the lidar, as well as odometry data from the wheel encoders, from the odometry package.
+### Sensor sources
+Using the robopeak A1 lidar, which requires the [rplidar_ros](https://github.com/Slamtec/rplidar_ros) package.

 ### Odometry source
+Using custom built

+### Base controller